 Since its creation in the 1990s, the PDF has become a wildly popular electronic file format for everyone from professionals to students to retirees to children.
-Sending a PDF email attachment has become a second-nature standard—but have you ever stopped to consider if a PDF file is really secure?
+Sending a PDF email attachment has become a second-nature standard—but have you ever stopped to consider how to send a PDF securely?

 If you have, you’re in luck!
-In this guide, I’ll be reviewing what you can do to secure and track confidential or sensitive PDFs.
+In this guide, I’ll be reviewing how to password protect a PDF and track it once you’ve sent it.

 Option 1: Password protecting PDF files

 Most professionals who send sensitive documents, such as CEOs and CFOs, assume that adding a password to a PDF sufficiently secures it—and in some cases, password protection does do the trick.